+Asia Region Funds Passport and Corporate Collective Investment Vehicles

-In 2018, the Government passed the Corporations Amendment (Asia Region Funds Passport) Bill 2018, which brought into effect the Asia Region Funds Passport (Passport).
-The Passport is a region-wide initiative designed to facilitate the offer of interests in certain collective investment schemes (CIS), established in Passport member economies, to investors in other Passport member economies.
-It aims
+The Asia Region Funds Passport (Passport) was introduced in 2018 and is a region-wide initiative designed to facilitate the offer of interests in certain collective investment schemes (CIS), established in Passport member economies, to investors in other Passport member economies.
+It aims to provide Australian fund managers and operators with greater access to economies in the Asia-Pacific region by reducing regulatory hurdles.

-At the time of writing, the final stages of consultation and implementation are being entered into in relation to the Corporate Collective Investment Vehicle (CCIV) scheme.
+At the time of writing, the Treasury has completed three tranches of consultation in relation to the Corporate Collective Investment Vehicle (CCIV) scheme.
 The CCIV scheme creates a new type of investment vehicle, which will allow Australian fund managers to pursue overseas investment opportunities through a company structure.
 It is intended to complement the Passport by making Australian funds more accessible to foreign investors.
+The legislation implementing the CCIV scheme is yet to be enacted.